BenGuiMaJo/Exoskeleton-Glove/README.md

 # Exoskeleton-Glove
-A robotic exoskeleton hand connected to an Arduino glove
+A exoskeleton hand connected to an Arduino glove